-Termites can be an intimidating pest to deal with.
-There may be that lingering feeling in the back of your mind that they may in your home or business, causing damage.
+Termites can be intimidating pests to deal with, and because you’ll rarely see them, there may be a lingering feeling in the back of your mind that there termites are in your home, causing damage.

 Drywood Termite Control

-Unlike subterranean termites, they do not require any contact with the soil to survive.
+Unlike subterranean termites, drywood termites do not require any contact with the soil to survive.

-One way drywood termites are able to get into structures is when infested wooden furniture is unknowningly brought inside.
-Drywood termites also produce reproductive swarmers that may find their way into your home from cracks and gaps on the exterior.
+Drywood termites can get into structures when you unknowingly bring infested wooden furniture inside.
+They also produce reproductive swarmers that may find their way into your home through cracks and gaps on the exterior.

-Drywood termites create very small 1/8 inch diameter holes to enter the wood in your home, in which they will create chambers for their queens to lay eggs.
+Drywood termites create very small 1/8 inch diameter holes to enter the wood in your house where they will create chambers for their queens to lay eggs.

-When a drywood termite colony matures, which takes three to five years, termites with wings may begin to appear inside.
-This is called a termite swarm, and for drywood termites, it occurs most often from April through July and frequently after a heavy rain.
+When a drywood termite colony matures, which takes three to five years, termites with wings may begin to appear.

 Drywood Termite Control Methods